AlfredoLuzardo/1800_202410_BBY-31/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...
+Our team BBY-31 (Alfredo Luzardo, Jason Lau, Kristian Santos) is developing a web application to help journalists and geographically isolated people spread awareness on issues that are overshadowed, by giving them the ability to post articles and have them ranked by the population.

 ## 2. Names of Contributors
 List team members and/or short bio's here...